Cosmological gravitational particle production and its implications for cosmological relics

-\para{Dependence on reheating} Finally let us address how the comoving number density spectrum $a^3 n_k$ depends on the reheating temperature $\TRH$.
-For the numerical results in \fref{fig:es-conformal} and \fref{fig:es-minimal}, the spacetime background corresponds to a quasi-de Sitter phase of inflation followed by an effectively matter-dominated phase of reheating.
+\para{Dependence on reheating} Finally we address how the comoving number density spectrum $a^3 n_k$ depends on the reheating temperature $\TRH$.
+For the numerical results in Figs.~\ref{fig:es-conformal} and \ref{fig:es-minimal}, the spacetime background corresponds to a quasi-de Sitter phase of inflation followed by an effectively matter-dominated phase of reheating.
 We have not implemented an inflaton decay rate, and the system remains matter dominated for an arbitrarily long time.
 This is a reasonable approximation when $\TRH$ is low and reheating completes at later times, but the calculation should be modified when $\TRH$ is high and reheating completes at earlier times.